yeasy/docker-compose-files/hyperledger/README.md

 ## Preparation

-## Download Images
+### Download Images
-If you want to start it manually, follow the steps:

-First, pull necessary images first.
-You can ignore this step if pulling official image already.

-*The latest code is evolving quickly, we use the 0.6 branch code.*
+*The latest code is evolving quickly, we recommend to use the 0.6 branch code currently.*

+Pull necessary images of peer, base image and the membersrvc.

 ```sh
 $ docker pull yeasy/hyperledger-fabric:0.6-dp